 - Liaise with employees and management

-- Be aware of changes in compliance related to payroll like working hours, superannuation, minimum pay, overtime entitlements, tax withholdings and many more
+- Be aware of changes in compliance related to payroll like working hours, superannuation, minimum pay, overtime entitlements, tax withholdings, and many more

 Benefits of a Payroll Accounting Career

 One of the motivating factors for anyone is obviously the Salary.
 When it comes to deciding on a career many students choose the option which has a rewarding salary offer.
 The average salary earned by a payroll officer annually is $60K.
-This salary increases as one gains more experience in the field.
+This salary increases as one gain more experience in the field.

 Prospective career path

 There are always career progression and growth opportunities in payroll accounting.
 One can start the payroll job from the entry level, but it is not mandatory.
 The minimum qualification required is a Diploma degree, preferably from a bookkeeping, human resources, or administration background.
 In the entry-level position, one will work under the supervisor and assist with data entry, filing, answering payroll queries, and maintaining accurate records.
 As a payroll clerk one might deal with employment verification, processing new hire’s paperwork, and helping with ‘newbie’ orientation.